sinai-sawn-perez/post-install-config/README.md

 <img src="https://github.com/user-attachments/assets/0c894249-5453-4029-ad9d-9154ed67511d2"/>
 </p>
 <p>
-Specefic Help Topics can be updated or created under the Manage tab as well.
-In the example above, an admin account creates a topic with a high severity SLA attatched for critical business outages, though osTicket is entirley custumozable for the specific needs of the company.
+Help Topics can be created and edited within the Manage tab as well.
+In the first image above, see an example of an admin account creating a help topic for a specific type of issue - critical business outages.
+Then in the second image, see the an example of the admin attaching a high priority SLA to the topic to mark tickets related to "critical business outages" with the appropriate SLA for the severity of the issue.
+This is just one example, osTicket is entirley customizable to suit the specific needs of the organization.
 </p>